 Appearance

 The bongos are large andhefty looking antelope.
 They have large ears which give them keen sense of hearing.
-The legs of the bongo are short comparing to their huge upper body.
+The bongo's legs are short compared to its large upper body.
 Their legs have horizontal strips of white and black color.
 The tail is long and have hairy tip (tufted).
 The tongue is long and prehensile which helps them to grip leaves or fruits placed at higher branch.
 They also have thin mane which runs from shoulders to back.

 Horns

 The female have less coiled and shorter horns than males.
 The twist in the horn can be one or one and a half.
-The horns of females are lighter colored than males.
+The horns of females are lighter in color than those of males.
 The bongos can push their horns backward and run freely in the wild.

 Coat and Color